charandas/webtask-auth0-rules/README.md

 Copy `sample-config.json` to a file called `config.json`, and supply all pertinent values.
 The `audienceClaim` refers to the `audience` value for this customer api itself, as defined in Auth0 dashboard.

-1. **Webtask**: Note that any mention of webpack and its build configuration is only supplied for running on webtask.
+1. **Webtask**: Note that any mention of webpack and its build configuration is only supplied for running on webtask:
   1. Supply your `webtaskToken` by putting in the result of `wt profile ls --show-token`.
   2. Next, run `npm run deploy-webtask` to deploy the node backend.